- Hits: 63407

 In a letter to ASTO, explain why you feel you would be the best person to represent UK Sail Training overseas and why you should be selected for the Exchange.
 Include information about your Sail Training experience, your age and contact details.
 Also give contact details of the supporting organisation(s) whose vessel(s) you have sailed on.
 Don't forget to include your date of birth, e-mail address and mobile phone number.
 Send your application to ASTO marking the application 'International Exchange'.

-Applications needs to be with ASTO by 31 December 2017, if your application is considered there will be interviews Friday 9 February, for those shortlisted, to enable us to choose the final 3 applicants.
+Applications needs to be with ASTO by 31 December 2018, if your application is considered there will be interviews early February, for those shortlisted, to enable us to choose the final 3 applicants.
 ASTO/James Myatt Trust decide who goes to Canada or Australia.

 European Youth Opportunity

 The dutch organisation 'Windseeker' (formerly At Sea Sail Training) organise International Youth voyages around a maritime theme with activities ashore and extra activities to get to know each other and each other's cultures, varying from country presentations, Eurovision song contests to international dinners.